The Joint Formulary

 For drugs which require specialist initiation and/or dose titration and specific ongoing monitoring.
-For initiation, dose stabilisation and prescribing (including monitoring) by a specialist until the patient is stabilised (usually for a minimum 3 months but see individual shared care protocols) after which the GP can be asked to agree shared care through the use of shared care guidelines.
-Primary care will be expected to undertake some specific monitoring under shared care.
+For initiation, dose stabilisation and prescribing (including monitoring) by a specialist until the patient is stabilised (usually for a minimum 3 months but see individual shared care protocols) after which the GP should receive the approved shared care guidance documents to safely continue prescribing the medicine.
+Primary care will be expected to undertake some specific drug monitoring under these shared care guidelines.

 Red - Specialist ONLY drugs

 For initiation and continuation (including monitoring) by a specialist only.
 A specialist is not necessarily a consultant, rather a practitioner with specialist skills e.g. specialist registrar, nurse specialist, GP with specialist interest, community psychiatric nurse, tissue viability nurse.

 Drugs that have been considered by the APC and are not routinely supported for initiation in any health setting for NHS patients.